diablodale/dp.docs/docs/_max/dp.kinect.md

   "Missing the Microsoft Visual C++ 2012 Runtime", then download and install [Microsoft Visual C++ Redistributable for VS 2012](https://www.microsoft.com/download/details.aspx?id=30679) for 64-bit and/or 32-bit architecture to match your installed Cycling'74 Max architecture(s).

-### Standalone applications and collectives {#standalone}

-You can create standalone applications and collectives with dp.kinect.
-In the Build Collective/Application dialog, click "Include file..." and choose the `dp.kinectsupport_xx.dll` for your 32 or 64-bit application.
-When using face features, you will need to additionally include the matching `FaceTrackData.dll`.
-When you create a standalone application, it may be possible to copy these two files into the support subfolder instead of including them with the Build dialog box.

-Please remember that your license for {{ page.title }} is only for one computer.
-You or your customers need
-<a href="https://hidale.com/shop/{{- page.title | slugify -}}/">additional licenses</a> for each computer
-on which your standalone or collective runs.